The National Gallery East Wing

 The National Gallery - East Wing

-Our work on the refurbishment of the East Wing of the National Gallery was the first stage in the implementation of a grand masterplan that will transform facilities and circulation at one of the UK’s most visited tourist attractions.
+Our work on the refurbishment of the East Wing of the National Gallery was the first stage in the implementation of a masterplan that would go on to transform facilities and circulation at one of the UK’s most visited tourist attractions.

 Following the pedestrianisation of Trafalgar Square in the early 2000s, the Gallery began a masterplan to convert the vacated office space on the ground floor into public space.
-The first phase was the £21m East Wing project, led by architects Dixon Jones and completed in 2004.
-This provided a new ground level entrance from Trafalgar Square, named in honour of Sir Paul Getty.
-The main entrance was also refurbished and reopened in September 2005.
+The first phase was the £21m East Wing project, led by architects Dixon Jones.
+This provided a new ground level entrance from Trafalgar Square and the introduction of adjacent lobbies and the triple-height Annenberg Court, defined by its grand stair and skylight.

 Client: National Gallery